tiberiucorbu/k40-whisperer/README.md

 # K40 Socket Bridge

-A fork of https://github.com/scorchworks/K40-Whisperer that aims to improve the codebase and its re-usability and adds a network, web interface and multi-user features
+A fork of scorchworks K40-Whisperer that aims to improve the codebase and its re-usability and adds a network, web interface and multi-user features

 -----